Penguinbeanie/project_two/Docker/clickhouse_init/README.md

 You should see a prompt like `clickhouse-server :)`.
 You are now ready to run queries!

 ### Some comments:
-### 1. I added two lines in the compose file to insert data.
+#### 1. I added two lines in the compose file to insert data.
-### 2. For saving time, I only inserted 10 rows per dataset.
-If you will to insert more plz remove LIMIT 10 in load_queries.sql.
+#### 2. For saving time, I only inserted 10 rows per dataset.
+If you wish to insert more plz remove LIMIT 10 in load_queries.sql.